Lesson

 The first step is for the students to conceptualize what their 15 seconds will look like.
 In the past I have done this by having them do a “Mad Lib” (remember Mad Libs?).

-• Students write down a noun and a verb,
+• Students write down a 2 nouns (location and object) and 2 verbs,

 Step 2: Storyboard